isomerpages/ura-lkywcp/_apply/2a-stage-a.md

 **<mark>Self-nominations are strictly not accepted.</mark>**[^1]

-#### **Information for the nominator**
+#### **Nominators – please read the following**

 Please ensure that the city or cities that you are intending to nominate agree(s) to participate in the Prize.
-Please also pen and attach a short recommendation letter (guide: around 600 words) together with the online nomination form[^2] to support why the city that you are nominating should win the Prize, covering aspects such as:
+Please write and attach a short recommendation letter (*around 600 words*) together with the nomination form[^2] to support why the city that you are nominating should win the Prize, covering aspects such as:

 - Outstanding leadership and governance
 - Successful urban transformation